GoogleChrome/web.dev/src/site/content/en/blog/optimizing-content-efficiency-loading-third-party-javascript/index.md

 Self-hosting third-party scripts may be an option if you would like more control over a script’s loading story.
-For example, if you wanted to reduce DNS or round-trip times, improve HTTP caching headers or take advantage of advanced techniques like HTTP/2 server push.
+For example, if you wanted to reduce DNS or round-trip times, or improve HTTP caching headers.
 Self-hosting may be a viable consideration if a script is considered critical.

 Self-hosting can come with a number of big caveats: